zfsang-zz/CarND-Advanced-Lane-Lines/README.md

 R_{curve} = \frac{(1+(2Ay+B^2)^{3/2})}{|2A|}

 ### 7. Wrap the fitted rectified image back onto the original image and plot to identify the lane boundaries
+Scale the fitted polynomial line in bird view and put it back to the front-camera image, where the green shaded area denotes the current found lane.

 ### 8. Build pipeline to process the live stream of road videos from the front camera of the car to identify and analyze lane in real time
+Basically  all the procedures (1-7) described above are combined to build a lane-finding pipeline to detect the lane in real time video stream.

 ### Results
 The final output lane finding image includes the following information: